Samridh1607/Samridh1607/README.md

 <p>
   I'm an AI engineer passionate about solving real-world problems using machine learning, LLMs, and cloud-based technologies.
   I hold an <strong>Integrated Master's degree in Applied Mathematics</strong> from the <strong>National Institute of Technology (NIT), Surat</strong>.
-  My academic background gives me a strong foundation in analytical thinking, numerical modeling, and algorithm design — all of which I leverage in AI-driven application development.
+  My academic background gives me a strong foundation in analytical thinking, statistical reasoning, and algorithm design — all of which I leverage in AI-driven application development.
 </p>